 The attacker cannot validate an OTP without submitting it to the authentication server for checking.
 The authentication server enforces a threshold policy to limit the number of wrong OTP and disable the user service if required.

-There isn't any mechanism in Mobile Protector that permits to know the entered Pin is the good one or not and no way to block locally the Pin in the Mobile protector.
+There isn't any mechanism in Protector OATH SDK that permits to know the entered Pin is the good one or not and no way to block locally the Pin in the Protector OATH SDK.

 Pin change